puppetlabs/puppet-docs/source/puppet/4.4/reference/lang_template_epp.md

 The keys of the hash should match the variable names you'll be using in the template, minus the leading `$` sign.
 Parameters must follow [the normal rules for local variable names.][variable_names]

-If the template has a [parameter tag](#parameter-tag), you can _only_ pass the parameters it declares.
+If the template has a [parameter tag][inpage_paramtag], you can _only_ pass the parameters it declares.
 Passing any additional parameters is a syntax error.
 However, if a template omits the parameter tag, you can pass it any parameters.

 If a template's parameter tag includes any parameters without default values, they are mandatory.
 You must pass values for them when calling the template.